RAF Horsham St Faith

-RAF Horsham St Faith is a former Royal Air Force station near Norwich, Norfolk, England which was operational from 1939 to 1963.
+Royal Air Force Horsham St Faith or more simply RAF Horsham St Faith is a former Royal Air Force station near Norwich, Norfolk, England which was operational from 1939 to 1963.
 It was then developed as Norwich International Airport.

 RAF Bomber Command use

 The airfield was first developed in 1939 and officially opened on 1 June 1940 as a bomber station.
 It had been built pre-war and had five C-type hangars, permanent brick and tiled buildings with central-heating and a high standard of domestic accommodation.

 The first aircraft there were Bristol Blenheims dispersed from No. 21 Squadron RAF at RAF Watton in 1939 but the first operational aircraft there were fighters: Supermarine Spitfires of No. 19 and No. 66 squadrons from RAF Duxford.

-Boulton Paul Defiants of A Flight No. 264 Squadron RAF began sorties on 12 May 1940.
+Boulton Paul Defiants of A Flight, No. 264 Squadron RAF began sorties on 12 May 1940.